 The first commercial altimeter I used was the Co-Pilot that was sold by Public Missiles Limited with their CPR3000 system in a Mini-BBX circa 2000.
 I liked the modularity of the CPR3000, but there was always too much to do in the field.
 Match wires had to be fed through holes and an external switch had to be connected every time you setup for the next flight.
 I decided early on that I would work on my own design scheme for e-bays and modular electronics.

 I incorporated those ideas into a rocket fondly called BOO...
 (Bat Out Of...).
 BOO version 1 was probably around 2000 and now we are at BOO version 6 (circa 2010).
 The rocket has been rebuilt a couple of times over the years.
 The first version was all phenolic tubing and an ACME fin can.
 When the BOO 2 or 3 broke above the fincan on a launch, I repaired it using a PML CPR3000 coupler and left the "new" booster section in phenolic with the threaded part of the PML coupler flush with the fincan.
 The mating coupler was installed in Blue Tube that has held up for all of these years.
 I have to say that I am slightly amused by the photo below.
 I recall epoxying the PML launch lugs on the rocket (replacing the old ACME aluminum lugs) and then realized that the lugs weren't far enough out to clear the fincan.
 As you can see, I "solved" the problem by using a rail button on that lug and a lug farther up.
-It is a reminder to me to try and always have a big picture view when you are working in the trenches.
+It is a reminder to me to try and always have a big picture view when I am working in the trenches.

 BOO 6 still flies with a PerfectFlite altimeter and a newer Blue Tube bay.
 It is a 38mm minimum diameter rocket capable of being flown on a 1080ns case with a J570.
 It was the first completely re-useable e-bay design that I did.
-You could go ahead and mount the dual deploy electronics bay in any rocket with a 38mm body tube center.
+You can go ahead and mount the dual deploy electronics bay in any rocket with a 38mm body tube center.

 I have always experimented and tried to improve my skills when building & flying rockets.
 When the Slimline motor retainers came out (sold by Giant Leap Rocketry), I used them exclusively for motor and electronic bay retention.
 In the earlier days, Giant Leap also sold a small 38mm bay that had a Slimline clip ring on the top and mounted through the delay charge well hole on a standard forward motor closure.

 I designed a small module (quessing circa 2006) with a PerfectFlite MiniTimer3 powered by two 2032 coin cells .
 The four posts on top were connections to an electric match and a wire loop to turn the module on.
 I would turn the timer on, then "install" the motor at the launch pad.
 The timer was pre-set for whatever "motor ejection delay" I needed.
-It has served reliably for the past years.
+It served reliably for some years.